hdShang/arxiv-daily/docs/cs-CL/2025-05-11/papers/250506803v1-bridging-ears-and-eyes-analyzing-audio-and-visual-large-language-mod.md

 ---
 layout: default
-title: Bridging Ears and Eyes: Analyzing Audio and Visual Large Language Models to Humans in Visible Sound Recognition and Reducing Their Sensory Gap via Cross-Modal Distillation
+title: "Bridging Ears and Eyes: Analyzing Audio and Visual Large Language Models to Humans in Visible Sound Recognition and Reducing Their Sensory Gap via Cross-Modal Distillation"
 ---

 # Bridging Ears and Eyes: Analyzing Audio and Visual Large Language Models to Humans in Visible Sound Recognition and Reducing Their Sensory Gap via Cross-Modal Distillation